truenas/middleware/docs/userguide/index.rst

 number of jails that you will create.
 If there is a DHCP server on the network, make sure that this range of addresses is excluded from the scope of the DHCP server.
 As jails are created, they will automatically be assigned the next free IP address within the range specified by these two values.

-**NOTE:** these 4 fields are necessary for the proper operation of Jails.
+.. note:: these 4 fields are necessary for the proper operation of Jails.
 If you are unable to add, start, or access the software installed into jails, double-check the values in these fields.
 In particular, make sure that the specified IPv4 settings are reachable by clients and that the specified addresses are not in use by any other clients in the network.

 Add Jails
 ---------

 To create a jail, click Jails → Add Jails to access the screen shown in Figure 13.2a.
 Table 13.2a summarizes the available options.

-**NOTE:** the “Add Jails” menu item will not appear until after you configure Jails → Configuration.
+.. note:: the "Add Jails" menu item will not appear until after you configure Jails → Configuration.

 **Figure 13.2a: Creating a Jail**

 |Figure132a_png|